mackdelany/forest-inventory/README.md

 Howdy and thanks for stopping by!

-This repository provides a webservice showcasing my favorite forests (and a few other places with trees and magical memories).
+This is a webservice showcasing my favorite forests (and a few other places with trees and magical memories).

 You can see the live web service at https://forests.mackdelany.com/